Remarks on Milnor K-theory and Tate's conjecture for divisors: -adic completion of Milnor K-theory

 \begin{theorem} Let $X$ be a variety over a finite field $\F$ and let $\ell$ be a prime invertible in $\F$.
-Let $n$ be a positive integer such that one of the following holds: \begin{enumerate} \item $n=2$; \item $n=3$ and $H^3_{nr}(\bar X,\mu_{\ell^r}^{\otimes 3})=0$ for all $r$ (e.g.\ $\bar X$ is rational). \end{enumerate} Then there is a $G_\F$-module $M$ which as $\Z$-module is free of countable rank, such that there is a $G_\F$-equivariant isomorphism between the $\ell$-adic completions:
+Let $n$ be a positive integer such that one of the following holds: \begin{enumerate} \item $n=2$; \item $n=3$ and $H^3_{nr}(\bar X,\mu_{\ell^r}^{\otimes 3})=0$ for all $r$ (e.g.\ $\bar X$ is rational). \end{enumerate} Then there is a $G_\F$-module $M$, whose underlying $\Z$-module is free of countable rank, such that there is a $G_\F$-equivariant isomorphism between the $\ell$-adic completions:

 Moreover, $M$ is a $G_\F$-submodule of a countable sum of permutation $G_\F$-modules. \end{theorem} \begin{proof} By the Bloch--Kato conjecture, proven by Voevodsky \cite{Voe}, we have a canonical isomorphism